Soheb04-git/GreenTogether/README.md

 ![GreenTogether Logo](./src/assets/images/global/logo1.png)

 Welcome to *GreenTogether, the interactive web application designed to make waste management **smart, efficient, and user-friendly* for citizens, workers, and administrators.
-This project combines cutting-edge frontend technologies, responsive design, real-time tracking, and engaging UI/UX for a seamless experience.
+This project combines cutting-edge frontend technologies, responsive design, real-time tracking, and engaging UI/UX for a seamless experience. <br>

+A prototype web platform built for **Smart India Hackathon 2025** addressing the problem statement **“Real Life Solutions for Waste Management” (SIH25060)**.
+This demo focuses on citizen & worker workflows, city partnerships, reporting, incentives and monitoring to reduce and manage municipal waste.

 ---